vishvAsa/rAmAnujIyam/kAvyam/drAviDam/4k-divya-prabandha/sarva-prastutiH/02_tiruppAvai_ANDAL_474-503/meta/date.md

 ### Astronomical fit
 6th dec 672. approx Dhanus 13.
 10th dec 672.
 Full moon.
-Venus rising at 3.09 and jupiter setting at around 5:13
+Venus rising at 3.09 and jupiter setting at around 5:01 - some 20 min before nautical twilight.

 672 it happened.
 670s is the right time.
 Here, she mentions it after keezhvaanam vellendru.
 That matches with 670s.